Fariba Rezayee: Personal life

 Rezayee was born to an ethnically Hazara family.
-Her family moved from Afghanistan to the neighboring Pakistan when she was nine years old after the Taliban seized control in 1996.
+Her family moved from Afghanistan to the neighbouring Pakistan when she was nine years old after the Taliban seized control in 1996.
 Rezayee, along with her family, lived in Pakistan for eight years as a refugee, and studied martial arts and boxing there.

 After her return with her family to Afghanistan in 2002, she moved in boxing and was the first Afghan female boxer.
 But due to lack of other female boxers in her team, she then moved into judo, and began training for the Olympic Games at a girl's judo club sponsored by Danish Refugee Council.
 Fariba is the younger sister of Shaima Rezayee, a music TV presenter who was killed in 2005 in her hometown Kabul.
 She also has two older brothers, Javed and Fawad.

 In 2011, Rezayee moved to Vancouver, Canada, as a refugee.
 She studied political science at the University of British Columbia.
 In a 2024 interview, she recalled, “When I first came to Canada, I got a bicycle and went to Stanley Park and rode very fast and I said, ‘Who says heaven doesn’t exist?’
 I just wanted to have my freedom and be able to breathe and live.
 I'm very grateful to be in Canada.
-I don’t take any second of my life here for granted."
+I don't take any second of my life here for granted."